4ian/GDevelop/newIDE/README.md

 Cloud storage providers are set up with development keys when you're running GDevelop in development mode.
 For these, to work, you must execute the web-app not from the traditional `http://localhost:3000` origin, but from `http://gdevelop-app-local:3000`:

 -   Set up a [redirection in your hosts file](https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/), that should look like: `127.0.0.1 gdevelop-app-local.com`.
--   Launch then the webapp from `http://gdevelop-app-local:3000`.
+-   Launch then the web app from `http://gdevelop-app-local:3000`.

 > This is only necessary if you want to have cloud storage providers working in development.
 If not done, GDevelop will simply display an error while trying to use them.